Belieal/flipping-utilities/README.md

 ![Demonstration gif](images/demo.gif)

-You can use this information to quickly determine if the item is worth it to flip.
+You can use this information to quickly determine if the item is worth it to flip, when the gre

 ### The Statistics Panel
 This panel serves as way to analyze the flips you've made over a period of time, that you specify.
 You will be able to see everything from the profits you've gained and the items you've flipped to the individual flip history for each item.
 It's all automatically recorded by the plugin and will be updated alongside your flipping.